SunoikisisDC/SunoikisisDC-2015/Resources/Treebank_data/Hellespont_annotation/README.md

 ##What files do we have?
 The actual treebanks files are provided in two different (yet slightly equivalent) formats:

-1. the **Treex** format, which includes a bunch of supplementary information on the named entities and is visualized with the two trees for the sentences side by side
+1. the **Treex** format (in the treex folder), which includes a bunch of supplementary information on the named entities and is visualized with the two trees for the sentences side by side

 2. the 3-layer format typical of the **PDT 2.0** (Prague Dependency Treebank), where the information is stored in 4 different files: text (.w), morphology (.m), surface syntax, or analytical (.a), tectogrammatical (.t)